What Should Be in an Agreement

 - full legal names and birth dates of the children covered by the agreement

-- where the children live most of the time (i.e. with one party or shared between parties)
+- where the children live most of the time, such as with one party or shared between parties

 - gross annual income of the party paying support